Report on Akan (Japan) — 12 November-18 November 2008

 On 17 November, JMA raised the Alert Level for Me-Akan (also known as Meakan-dake, which means Meakan Peak) of the Akan volcanic complex to "near-crater warning" (levels 2 and 3 on a 5-level scale) after the seismic network detected tremor that lasted 171 minutes.
 On 18 November, the summit was obscured by cloud cover but web camera views showed that the snow-covered S slopes had turned black.
 During an overflight later that day, JMA scientists noted that the ash covered an area up to 400 m away from Ponmachineshiri crater.
 Ballistic lithics several tens of centimeters in diameter were deposited around the crater.

 Geological Summary.
-Akan is a 13 x 24 km caldera located immediately SW of Kussharo caldera.
+Akan is a 13 x 24 km caldera located immediately SW of Kussharo caldera in eastern Hokkaido.
 The elongated, irregular outline of the caldera rim reflects its incremental formation during major explosive eruptions from the early to mid-Pleistocene.
-Growth of four post-caldera stratovolcanoes, three at the SW end of the caldera and the other at the NE side, has restricted the size of the caldera lake.
+There are four post-caldera stratovolcanoes, three at the SW end of the caldera and the other on the NE side.
 Conical Oakandake was frequently active during the Holocene.
 The 1-km-wide Nakamachineshiri crater of Meakandake was formed during a major pumice-and-scoria eruption about 13,500 years ago.
-Within the Akan volcanic complex, only the Meakandake group, east of Lake Akan, has been historically active, producing mild phreatic eruptions since the beginning of the 19th century.
-Meakandake is composed of nine overlapping cones.
+The Meakandake group, composed of nine overlapping cones E of Lake Akan, has produced mild phreatic eruptions since the beginning of the 19th century.
 The main cone of Meakandake proper has a triple crater at its summit.
-Historical eruptions at Meakandake have consisted of minor phreatic explosions, but four major magmatic eruptions including pyroclastic flows have occurred during the Holocene.
+Although recorded eruptions at Meakandake have consisted of minor phreatic explosions, four major magmatic eruptions with pyroclastic flows have also occurred during the Holocene.